bitcoin-dot-org/developer.bitcoin.org/devguide/wallets.rst

 The HD protocol uses different index numbers to indicate whether a normal or hardened key should be generated.
 Index numbers from 0x00 to 0x7fffffff (0 to 231-1) will generate a normal key; index numbers from 0x80000000 to 0xffffffff will generate a hardened key.
 To make descriptions easy, many developers use the `prime symbol <https://en.wikipedia.org/wiki/Prime_%28symbol%29>`__ to indicate hardened keys, so the first normal key (0x00) is 0 and the first hardened key (0x80000000) is 0´.

-(Bitcoin developers typically use the ASCII apostrophe rather than the unicode prime symbol, a convention we will henceforth follow.)
+(DigiByte developers typically use the ASCII apostrophe rather than the unicode prime symbol, a convention we will henceforth follow.)

 This compact description is further combined with slashes prefixed by *m* or *M* to indicate hierarchy and key type, with *m* being a private key and *M* being a public key.
 For example, m/0’/0/122’ refers to the 123rd hardened private child (by index number) of the first normal child (by index) of the first hardened child (by index) of the master private key.
 The following hierarchy illustrates prime notation and hardened key firewalls.